-National Oceanic and Atmospheric Administration scientists say it’s too early to know the cause but they’re investigating whether salinity changes from high rivers and a Louisiana spillway opening contributed to the deaths.
+National Oceanic and Atmospheric Administration scientists say it’s too early to know the cause.
+But they’re investigating whether lingering effects from the 2010 oil spill and salinity changes from high rivers and a Louisiana spillway opening contributed.

-NOAA says on its website that a number of the dolphins stranded from Louisiana to the Florida Panhandle had open sores consistent with freshwater exposure, but such sores are “not uncommon” in the spring.
+NOAA says on its website that a number of the dolphins stranded from Louisiana to the Florida Panhandle had sores consistent with freshwater exposure, but those are common in the spring.

 A Mississippi scientist says the spillway opening is at least partly to blame for 126 deaths across Mississippi’s coastline.
-Moby Solangi calls it worse than the BP oil spill in 2010, when 91 dead dolphins were found in Mississippi during the entire year.
+Moby Solangi calls it worse than the BP spill.
+He says 91 dead dolphins were found in Mississippi during all of 2010.